'…a commendable public duty in revealing these issues' Theresa May, when Home Secretary, Stephen Lawrence Independent Review

 '…an astute, tactical approach to problems…' Chambers UK 2017

 'The very talented barristers here are known for their superior advocacy skills and their approachability' Chambers UK 2017

 Drawing on wide experience and expertise at all levels, QEB Hollis Whiteman is sought-after to provide advice and representation at all stages of the Public Inquiry process and in respect of Inquiries of all kinds.

-QEB Hollis Whiteman’s strength in advocacy and equal focus on regulatory and criminal law gives our members a keen appreciation of the risks and opportunities that involvement in a public inquiry can present for both organisations and individuals.
-Inquiries invariably involve complex, sensitive and controversial subject matters which counsel at QEB Hollis Whiteman are well placed to negotiate, offering advice and representation to anyone contemplating involvement as a core participant or as a witness giving oral evidence.
+QEB Hollis Whiteman’s strength in advocacy and equal focus on Regulatory and Criminal Law give our Members a keen appreciation of the risks and opportunities that involvement in a Public Inquiry can present for both Organisations and Individuals.
+Inquiries invariably involve complex, sensitive and controversial subject matters which Counsel at QEB Hollis Whiteman are well placed to negotiate, offering advice and representation to anyone contemplating involvement as a Core Participant or as a Witness giving oral evidence.